themanyone/whisper_dictation/README.md

 For example, say, "Computer, search the web for places to eat".
 A browser opens up with a list of local restaurants.
 Say, "Computer, say hello to our guest".
 After a brief pause, there is a reply, either from `ChatGPT`, the included chat server on the local machine, or another, networked chat server that you set up.
 A voice, `mimic3` says some variation of, "Hello.
 Pleased to meet you.
 Welcome to our shop.
 Let me know how I can be of assistance".
 It's unique each time.
 Say, "Computer, open terminal".
 A terminal window pops up.
 Say "Computer, draw a picture of a Klingon warship".
 An image of a warship appears with buttons to save, print, and navigate through previously-generated images.

 **AI Images.** Now with the included stable-diffusion API, `sdapi.py`, images may be generated locally, or across the network.
 Requires [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
-Start `webui.sh` on the server with --medvram and --api options.
+Start `webui.sh` on the server with --medvram or --lowvram and --api options.
 If using remotely, configure our `sdapi.py` client with the server's address.

 **Chat.** You can converse with our own chat bot now.
 Start it with `flask run` whisper_dictation will use that.
 There is no need to say its name except to start the conversation.
 From then on it goes into a conversational mode.
 Say "Resume dictation" to start typing again.